kevinbrinsly07/kevinbrinsly07/README.md

 # Hi there, i'm Kevin 👋

-## I'm a Software Engineering undergraduate.
+## I'm a Software Engineer undergraduate.

 ### Connect with me: